stevhliu/stevhliu/README.md

 ## Hi, I'm Steven 👋

 I am a technical writer at 🤗 Hugging Face.
 I am working on documentation to make sure it is clear, organized, and easy for users to understand.
-Besides documentation, I am interested in NLP, data visualization, and all things biology related.

-### NLP
-* 🔮 astroGPT: a fine-tuned GPT-2 model to generate daily horoscopes; try it out [here](https://huggingface.co/stevhliu/astroGPT)!

 <!--
 **stevhliu/stevhliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.